Last week I started a conversation on burnout, looking at what causes/contributes to the, now recognised, medical condition.

 The ‘green dot’

-Lastly, this is something so seemingly insignificant but based on conversations I’ve been having, a little green dot causes a lot of stress and guilt!
+Lastly, this is something so seemingly insignificant but based on the conversations I’ve been having, a little green dot causes a lot of stress and guilt!
 I’m referring to the green dot on various business communication platforms that shows when someone is logged in and online.
 Whereas it is red when someone is offline.
 Because people are working late and therefore their profile is showing as logged on (despite the fact the person may not actually be working) this is causing other people stress who want to log off for the evening but feel guilty or even fearful when they see their manager, team members etc still logged on!

 Obviously, no one knew to plan for the challenging times we now find ourselves in and no one is quite sure how things are going to pan out in the future around working from home or going back to the office and the future of work generally.
 But I believe individuals and organisations are going to have to create some rules and guidelines (both personally and as a whole) around work hours because otherwise, as more time goes by, many people will start to burn out because you simply cannot be always on!